Air pollution solutions need to be a high priority for any of us Utahans that hate seeing that hazy smog layered across the valley.

 Identify local farmers that use sustainable methods for production and don’t be afraid to ask questions about their operations.

 You can find Utah local options through different organizations like Utah’s Own, where you can find a directory of local products.

-Go for organic when you can.
 Organic fruits and vegetables are generally more expensive but come with great peace of mind with your purchase.